 My strange podcast list…

-Firstly, the app I use to listen to them — Pocketcasts.
+The app I use to listen to them?
+Pocketcasts.
 I’ve tried a bunch and this is by far the best that I’ve used.
-It also has a web browser version as well, but it doesn’t sync playlists/up next, so it’s somewhat useless.
+It also has a web browser version as well , which is most useful.
+They’ve recently done an “update” which has made it about half as good as it was, but it’s still the best podcast player out there IMHO.
+Really wish I could still use the old version, though, much easier to operate.

 The A list